flyingsquad/journal-enricher/README.md

  The general format is @ViewScene[UUID].
 You get the UUID from a scene by opening the Configure Scene dialog and clicking the icon right after the scene name in the dialog title bar.
 This places the UUID for the scene in the copy buffer, which you can paste between the brackets in @ViewScene[] or @ActivateScene[].

- When you open a journal, the system calls this text enricher and performs substitutions on the text, turning @ViewScene[UUID] into the name of the scene, and making it a hyperlink so that when you click it, the scene is displayed. @ActivateScene[], @OpenCompendium[], @MonkXP[] and @MonkRoll[] are processed similarly.
+ When you open a journal, the system calls this text enricher and performs substitutions on the text, turning @ViewScene[UUID] into the name of the scene, and making it a hyperlink so that when you click it, the scene is displayed. @ActivateScene[], @Goto, @OpenCompendium[], @MonkXP[] and @MonkRoll[] are processed similarly.

  The compendium name is in two parts: the first part is "world" for compendiums in your world, or the module or system name, following by a dot, then the id of the pack, which you find system.json or module.json file where the compendium is stored.